Squirrel Pest Control Milton Keynes, Bletchley & Newport Pagnell

 Signs Of Squirrel Presence

-- Feeding signs - These include pinecones from which the wings have been stripped to extract seed leaving behind the core, nuts in which a hole has been gnawed and split open and tooth marks that have been left on top of fungi.
+- Feeding signs - Pinecones stripped to extract the seed, leaving the core, nuts where holes have been gnawed and split open and tooth marks on top of fungi.

 - Stripping of bark on trees such as beech and sycamore.